ovh/terraform-provider-ovh/website/docs/d/cloud_project_database_ip_restrictions.html.markdown

 # ovh_cloud_project_database_ip_restrictions (Data Source)

+Deprecated: Use ip_restrictions field in cloud_project_database datasource instead.

-Use the list of IP restrictions associated with a public cloud project.
+Use this data source to get the list of IP restrictions associated with a public cloud project.

 ## Example Usage